 Beginner DIY Raw Dog Food Tips

 Make sure you have the proper tools/supplies & are willing to finish the job.
-I gave this tip in my interview with The Dad Dog Offical and then immediately went ahead and started my first DIY adventure on the fly.
-That resulted in a 2 hour prep time & a broken blender (mentioned above).
+I gave this tip in my interview with The Dad Dog Official and then immediately went ahead and started my first DIY adventure on the fly.
+That resulted in a 2-hour prep time & a broken blender (mentioned above).
 These are the things I should have done right off the bat.

 - Grocery Store Meats: They are all human-grade so I don’t have to worry about quality also so convenient to acquire.
 The only exceptions are the liver as I mentioned before & fat content.
 Dogs can’t digest fat the way we can so lean meats are a must.
 I just get a lean grind or cut off the excess fat.

-- Dog Food Specific Containers: What I mean here is a set of Tupperware like containers that doesn’t match any of your other sets that is for your dog meals only.
+- Dog Food Specific Containers: What I mean here is a set of Tupperware-like containers that don’t match any of your other sets that is for your dog meals only.
 Doing this has enabled me to keep my storage standardized and most importantly the lids to match the tubs.

 - Digital Scale: I thought I could get away with using an old fashion scale that truthfully I bought for decoration purposes.
-You what I got with that fat dogs, that’s what.
+What I got with that were fat dogs.
 Since I knew the scale was off I overcompensated for the amount of meat I added and my pooches ballooned up like ticks.
 Buying a digital scale fixed this.

 - Good Knife: Raw Feeding 101 Facebook group unanimously recommended Morakniv Knives.
-Which if you know anything about us raw feeders have anything unanimously agreed upon is a miracle.
-I mean this is our babies diets we are talking about here.
+Which, if you know anything about us raw feeders having anything unanimously agreed upon is a miracle.
+I mean this is our babies’ diets we are talking about here.

 - Premix: Highly recommended for first-timers.
 It cut my prep time down by hours.
 I also don’t have to worry as much about complete & balanced meals because they have it covered for me.

-- High Powered Blender: Only needed if you are making your own veggie mix.
+- High-Powered Blender: Only needed if you are making your own veggie mix.
 Fresh whole food is always the best so if you have the time & willingness go for it.
-I didn’t get to crazy with my blender (replacement) and am extremely happy with it.
+I didn’t get too crazy with my blender (replacement) and am extremely happy with it.